3dem/relion-documents/source/Tutorial/Refine3D.rst

 :OR re-extract refined particles?: Yes

-:Refined particles STAR file:: Select/class3d\_first\_exhaustive/particles.star
+:Refined particles STAR file:: Select/job017/particles.star

      (Now, we will use only the refined subset of selected particles.)

-:Reset the refiend offsets to zero?: No
+:Reset the refined offsets to zero?: No

      (This would discard the translational offsets from the previous classification runs.)